The Supreme Court & American Politics

 Adam White on Reforming the Administrative State

-Adam J. White is a senior fellow at the American Enterprise Institute, where he focuses on American constitutionalism.
-Concurrently, he codirects the C. Boyden Gray Center for the Study of the Administrative State at the Antonin Scalia Law School at George Mason University.
+Adam J. White is the Laurence H. Silberman Chair in Constitutional Governance and senior fellow at the American Enterprise Institute, where he focuses on the Supreme Court and the administrative state.
+Concurrently, he codirects the Antonin Scalia Law School’s C. Boyden Gray Center for the Study of the Administrative State.

-Adam J. White is a senior fellow at the American Enterprise Institute, where he focuses on American constitutionalism, the Supreme Court, and the administrative state.
-Concurrently, he codirects the C. Boyden Gray Center for the Study of the Administrative State at the Antonin Scalia Law School at George Mason University.
+Adam J. White is the Laurence H. Silberman Chair in Constitutional Governance and senior fellow at the American Enterprise Institute, where he focuses on the Supreme Court and the administrative state.
+Concurrently, he codirects the Antonin Scalia Law School’s C. Boyden Gray Center for the Study of the Administrative State.

-Mr. White previously practiced constitutional and administrative law, particularly in the regulation of energy and the environment, finance, and telecommunications.
-He was a research fellow for Stanford University’s Hoover Institution and an adjunct fellow for the Manhattan Institute.
+Mr. White practiced constitutional and administrative law, particularly in the regulation of energy and financial markets.
 He started his legal career as a law clerk for Judge David B. Sentelle at the US Court of Appeals for the DC Circuit.

-He has a JD from Harvard Law School and a bachelor of business administration from the College of Business at the University of Iowa.
+Mr. White has a JD from Harvard Law School and a bachelor of business administration from the College of Business at the University of Iowa.

 Readings: